GailGithub/GAIL_Dev/GAIL_Matlab/README.md

 10.  meanMC_CLT: Monte Carlo method with Central Limit Theorem (CLT) confidence intervals for estimating mean of a random variable

+Each one of our key GAIL algorithms can parse inputs with the following three patterns of APIs, where f is a real-valued MATLAB function or function handle; in_param and out_param are MATLAB structure arrays, or in some cases, object instances; and x is an estimated
+output:

+1. Ordered input values: [x, out_param] = algo(f, inputVal1, inputVal2, inputVal3,...)

+2. Input structure array: [x, out_param] = algo(f, in_param)

+3. Ordered input values, followed by optional name-value pairs:
+	[x, out_param] = algo(f, 'input2', inputVal2, 'input3', inputVal3,...)

 Installation Instruction